Skip to main content

 Curriculum

-The 60-63 hour program emphasizes development of clinical skills, self-awareness and establishing a personalized model of family therapy.
-Students may choose between a thesis or non-thesis option (non-thesis includes three additional hours).
+The 60 hour program emphasizes development of clinical skills, self-awareness and establishing a personalized model of family therapy.
+Students may choose between a thesis or non-thesis option.
 Due to the intense nature of the training, students are only admitted for full-time study.
-It typically takes 2.5 years to complete all degree requirements, including:
+It typically takes 2 full years (24 months) to complete, including:

 • Coursework in human development, marital and family studies, marriage and family therapy, professionalism and ethics, research and statistics, and supervised practicum

-• Completion of all clinical requirements with a minimum of 400 hours of client contact with 200 of those hours being relational (meaning with couples or families), over the course of at least 12 months.
+• Completion of all clinical requirements with a minimum of 400 hours of client contact with 200 of those hours being relational (meaning with couples or families), over the course of 15 months.

 • At least 100 hours of supervision from faculty during clinical training with 50 of those hours including observable data.